Ronia

 Famous People Named ronia

-• Astrid Lindgren (Author of 'Ronia, the Robber’s Daughter') – International influence
+• Astrid Lindgren (author of 'Ronia, the Robber’s Daughter') — Swedish novelist, influential internationally.

 Popularity in Australia